-- 4.4.1 Assist Committee members with the understanding of their Roles and Responsibilities outlined in the HPEC handbook. - 4.4.2 Arrange for the former and incoming Committee members to pass on information and receive files. - 4.4.3 Create a working agenda for the Committee for each HPEC meeting. - 4.4.4 Facilitate the development of the Committee Strategic Plan at the annual executive strategic planning meeting. - 4.4.5 Oversee the implementation of the Committee strategic plan and take action when required to aid in attainment of strategic planning actions. - 4.4.6 Facilitate the process of updating and revising the Committee Strategic Plan at each HPEC meeting - 4.4.7 Submit current updated Committee Strategic Plan to the Secretary prior to each HPEC meeting. - 4.4.8 Bring forth Committee budget requests to Table Officers. - 4.4.9 Approve Committee member budgets as required and approve the spending of committee funds. - 4.4.10 Oversee the submission of Committee members reports for HPEC executive meetings.
+- 4.4.1 Assist Committee members with the understanding of their Roles and Responsibilities outlined in the HPEC handbook. - 4.4.2 Maintain the Regional Representatives handbook, ensuring that any changes of the HPEC handbook and HPEC policies and procedures are reflected in this handbook annually. - 4.4.3 Arrange for the former and incoming Committee members to pass on information and receive files. - 4.4.4 Create a working agenda for the Committee for each HPEC meeting. - 4.4.5 Facilitate the development of the Committee Strategic Plan at the annual executive strategic planning meeting. - 4.4.6 Oversee the implementation of the Committee strategic plan and take action when required to aid in attainment of strategic planning actions. - 4.4.7 Facilitate the process of updating and revising the Committee Strategic Plan at each HPEC meeting - 4.4.8 Submit current updated Committee Strategic Plan to the Secretary prior to each HPEC meeting. - 4.4.9 Bring forth Committee budget requests to Table Officers. - 4.4.10 Approve Committee member budgets as required and approve the spending of committee funds. - 4.4.11 Oversee the submission of Committee members reports for HPEC executive meetings.